Great Information

 The Dos and Don’ts of Background Checks

 There’s something almost…taboo about background checks.
-Sure they’re important - but are they necessary?
+Sure, they’re important – but are they necessary?
 The simple answer is yes; after all, it’s the employer’s responsibility to protect your clients, employees, and business.
 However, there is a lot of red tape and confusion around background checks.

 Background checks can cause major headaches when deciding which check to run, figuring out what form to use, and determining if going through an agency is worth the money.
 Processing a background check under the wrong form could generate compliance issues and create a delayed start for the employee.
 That’s why we’ve compiled a quick dos and don’ts list for HR managers when conducting a background check.

-DO: Understand What Kind of Check Should Be Done
+Do: Understand What Kind of Check Should be Done

 Different industries and positions require different levels of security checks, so employers definitely want to be sure they’re conducting the right kind of checks.
 For example, a trucking company will need to pull a Motor Vehicle Report (MVR) report for a driver applicant, whereas an office job may not require a candidate’s driving record.

-DON’T: Forget The Consent Form
+Don't: Forget the Consent Form

 If you utilize a reporting agency for your background checks, you are required by law to first get consent from the applicant to conduct the search.
 Candidates must complete two forms: the authorization and the disclosure.